Tesla To Pause Hiring As Musk Plans To Cut 10% Of Staff

 In another email published this week, Musk warned his employees to spend at least 40 hours a week in the office.

 “Everyone at Tesla is required to spend at least 40 hours a week in the office.
-If you don't show up, we'll assume you've resigned,” he wrote.7 Dividend Stocks that Help Take the Bite Out of Inflation
+If you don't show up, we'll assume you've resigned,” he wrote.7 Transportation Stocks That Can Keep Your Portfolio Moving Forward

 .